vankessel/vankessel.github.io/blog/_posts/2019-07-03-disproving-quantum-immortality.md

 So, is it possible to stop experiencing?

 If you take an inactive brain and apply an electric charge to it, does it experience something?
-Seems like it should.
+Seems like it should, though the perception may be random nonsense.
 If it does, does the same apply when the atoms of a cremated brain exchange electrons?

 When you die the matter that made up your brain doesn't disappear.
 Neither does the energy that fired your synapses.
 The only thing that changes is the structure.
 Perhaps death is actually an extremely primitive [form](https://en.wikipedia.org/wiki/Hard_problem_of_consciousness) [of](https://en.wikipedia.org/wiki/Panpsychism) [experience](https://en.wikipedia.org/wiki/Integrated_information_theory).